levantam/ResearchDocument/front-end/react-with-redux-saga.md

 #### Create reducers:

-* Create the new file: user-redu
+* Create the new file: user-reducer.js

+*
 #### Store

 #### Configure store for index.js